hipe/tmx/lib/skylab/headless/doc/issues/153-the-method-naming-idiomspace-of-validation.md

-  of the business data (that is for "normalize"), then it necessarily follows that two calls to the "validate" method must effect the same behavior: that is, that if the field or object is invalid, that these two calls in a row must e.g emit the exact same events. bullets below will discuss this.
+  of the business data (that is for "normalize"), then it necessarily follows that two calls to the "validate" method must effect the same behavior: that is, that if the field or object is invalid, that these two calls in a row must e.g call_digraph_listeners the exact same events. bullets below will discuss this.

 • if you want something like a "validate" method that has no behavioral (or otherwise) side-effects, then you must not name your method with